-A lot of people think that in order for your muscles to get strong, you have to lift heavy weights, but that’s not true.
+Many people with Rheumatoid Arthritis think that in order for your muscles to get strong, you have to lift heavy weights, but that’s not necessarily true.
 Your muscles get stronger when you use resistance.
 All you need is 5 to 15 pounds of weight – whatever feels comfortable, but not too easy.
 Strength training allows the muscles to get stronger and carry more of the load in your day-to-day life so your joints aren’t overburdened.

 Talk to your doctor or a fitness trainer about strength training exercises that are right for you.
 Whether you use free weights, resistance bands, or weight machines, find something that is both safe and enjoyable.